 For many young people, moving away from home and heading off to college is the first chance you’ll get to make adult decisions.
-Learning to focus, manage your money and care for your possessions will go a long way toward getting out of college with few bad choices.
+Aside from choosing what to study or finding roommates, learning to focus, manage your money and care for your possessions will go a long way toward getting out of college with few bad choices.

 1. Post Your Goals